openedx/edx-toggles/docs/decisions/0004-basic-feature-toggle-report.rst

 Context
 -------

-edX uses feature toggles to modify code behaviour during run time.
+edX uses feature toggles to modify code behavior during run time.
 We use code annotations(comments above toggle declaration) to document various info about our feature toggles.

 Very few of our toggles are documented properly.